vasilevp/vasilevp.github.io/pages/cv.md

 Building an automated car washing system from the ground up

 #### Responsibilities:
-- Developed a system that controls several stepper-motors, rotors and water sprinklers
+- Developed a system that controls several stepper motors, rotors and water sprinklers
 - Implemented algorithms for distance measurements, modelling and visualization of washed objects or vehicles, camera calibration, path prediction, JS/QML scripting
 - Took part in emulating a real-world prototype for testing and refinement of used algorithms